getporter/porter/docs/content/cli/parameters_list.md

 ```
   -h, --help               help for list
   -l, --label strings      Filter the parameter sets by a label formatted as: KEY=VALUE.
 May be specified multiple times.
+      --name string        Filter the parameter sets where the name contains the specified substring.
   -n, --namespace string   Namespace in which the parameter set is defined.
 Defaults to the global namespace.
 Use * to list across all namespaces.
   -o, --output string      Specify an output format.
 Allowed values: table, json, yaml (default "table")
 ```